alcho01/cart263/Projects/project1/readme.md

 Project 1 - A Night at the Movies
 Due Feb 15 - Feb 22

+Quick Note - I hope this doesn't affect the aesthetic.
+The canvas is made to be 800 x 1000.
+Hopefully it doesn't look squashed on other screens.

 Artist Statement

 Why did I choose Get Out?